artahadhahd/wgpu-tomfoolery/src/lib.rst

                             state.resize(*physical_size);
                         }
                         WindowEvent::ScaleFactorChanged { new_inner_size, .. } => {
-                            // new_inner_size is &&mut so w have to dereference it twice state.resize(**new_inner_size);
+                            // new_inner_size is &mut so w have to dereference it twice state.resize(**new_inner_size);
                         }
                         _ => {}